raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 If we take the elements diagonal by diagonal, we will output: `0/1`, `0/2`, `1/1`, `0/3`, `1/2`, `2/1`, ...

 Because of the order in which we access the elements of the generators, we cannot rely on iterating through the generators in order.
 We will build a random-access abstraction, `at()`.
-There is a simple schlemiel implementation:[^schlemeil]
+There is a simple schlemiel implementation:[^schlemiel]

-[^schlemeil]: This is called a "schlemeil" implementation, because every time we wish to access a generator's element, we enumerate all of the elements of the generator from the beginning.
+[^schlemiel]: This is called a "schlemiel" implementation, because every time we wish to access a generator's element, we enumerate all of the elements of the generator from the beginning.
 This requires very little memory, but is wasteful of time.
-A memoized varsion is listed below.
+A memoized version is listed below.

 ```javascript
 function at (generator, index) {